Here is a video demonstration:

-- Passcards for which server part of URL exactly matches server part of web page will appear next,
+- Passcards for which server part of URL exactly matches server part of the web page will appear next,

 5a.
 Default Passcard.

 If two or more Passcards provide the same quality match then you can give a preference to one of them by making it a Default Passcard.
-To make Passcard a Default Passcard, mouse over Matching Passcards button, select this Passcard, then select "... -> Set as Default".
+To make Passcard a Default Passcard, mouse over Matching Passcards button, select that Passcard, then select "... -> Set as Default".

 Default Passcard name is underlined in Matching Passcards mini-dialog.

-Before version 6.5 RoboForm simply showed the Default Passcard as the top Matching Passcard and it did not do any special ordering for the remaining Passcards.
+Prior to version 6.5 RoboForm simply showed the Default Passcard as the top Matching Passcard and it did not do any special ordering for the remaining Passcards.
 To get to the old way, uncheck option "RoboForm -> Options -> General -> Show Matching Passcards with the best URL match on top".